lun0522/Notes/CppLang.md

 ## Chapter 14 Namespaces

-Argument-dependent lookup means when a function is called, the compiler don't just lookup the implementation of it in the current namespace, but also namespaces of its auguments:
+Argument-dependent lookup means when a function is called, the compiler doesn't just lookup the implementation of it in the current namespace, but also namespaces of its arguments:

 ```cpp
 namespace chrono {